davegarvey/tyk-gateway-redis-sentinel-docker/README.md

         docker-compose up

-   This will start outputting the logs into the terminal window
+   This will start outputting the logs into the terminal window.

 2. In a new terminal window, update the scripts to be executable: